Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Food Forest

-The 7 Layers Explained
+The 7 Layers of a Food Forest

 1. Canopy Layer

-Apple, pear, walnut, oak (acorns)
+Apple, pear, walnut, black walnut (isolated)

 Cold (Zone 3–4)

-Hazelnut, butternut, chokecherry, crab apple
+Hazelnut, butternut, crab apple, chokecherry

 Humid SE

-Persimmon, pawpaw, fig, pecan
+Persimmon, pawpaw, fig, pecan, mulberry

 Arid SW

-Mesquite, piΓ±on pine, jujube
+Mesquite, piΓ±on pine, jujube, pomegranate

 2. Sub-Canopy / Large Shrub